-Why are talented and creative lawyers engage in repetitive manual tasks and endless paperwork?
+Why are talented and creative lawyers engaged in repetitive manual tasks and endless paperwork?
 Is that what a lawyer is supposed to do with their time?
 And worst, is that what clients should pay for their time?

 I think we can all agree that the answer is no. Clients don’t want to pay for time spent on something that a machine can easily perform.
 While at the same time, lawyers don’t want to spend their time doing something that doesn’t add any value to their practice and can be easily automated.

 Believe me, I am a lawyer and I have been there, it is frustrating to spend so many hours in the office copy-pasting documents.
-And that is the reason why I created Bigle Legal, because it is the solution lawyers have been dreaming off for decades.
+And that is the reason why I created Bigle Legal, because it is the solution lawyers have been dreaming of for decades.